 Within that context, when we are looking at an evolving economy or an evolving market and not a mature one, would it be fair to say that the greatest risk that you take is not taking the risk?

 I take that back to the most micro level because, in my own 35 years of experience of working in venture capital, every market that I invested in was an evolving, emerging market by definition.
 And making investments in start-ups at the technical frontier involves a willingness to accept uncertainty as your stable-mate.
 This is not quantifiable, manageable, monitorable risk like an insurance company with good actuarial tables.
 That is a risk which you can manage.
 But when it comes to radical uncertainty, I learned the hard way that there is a way to hedge against that kind of risk.

-In my experience, that which has not been provided for is the most likely to occur.
+That which has not been provided for is the most likely to occur

 That is why I was very reluctant to ever invest as a passive partner.
 I think of it this way — say you are riding an automobile, you are sitting next to the driver and he starts to head over the cliff.
 Can you get your hands on the steering wheel?
 If you are in the back seat with two or three rows between you and the steering wheel occupied by earlier investors in a more senior position, you will never get to the steering wheel before you are over the cliff.
 I think those who have been funding the unicorn digital disruptors are learning a certain amount of that lesson.
 They have been paying enormous valuations with no access to control of companies whose founders, in some cases, have clearly been heading for the cliff edge.

 So, to me, it is not a question of whether you accept risk.
 Either you are in the game or you are not.
 It is how you seek to manage radical uncertainty — and I mean socially, not just financially– that makes the most difference.